ricglz/CE888_activities/assignment/first_report/input/methods.md

 ## Dataset

 As mentioned in the introduction \ref{introduction}, the objective of this research is to use both the FLAME and Kaggle datasets, thus prior to training both datasets will be merged.
-But also to provide a little more diversity new images will be created, this will help a lot considering that after giving a quick look to the FLAME dataset must of the images are just burst of the same environment with/without fire.
-Due to this the model could instead of learning to detect fire, could learn to detect the environments.
+As the distribution of the classes end up being skewed, it will be performed as part of the preprocessing data augmentation in the images of the lower class (_No_Fire_), to perfectly balance both classes

 ### Data Augmentation Transformations

 > All random transformations have a probability of 50% of happening

-- A reduction of the brightness by 50%
+- A reduction or increase of brightness and contrast within a range of 0.75-1.25.
+The final number is defined by a uniform probability
-- A random rotation of 45º
+- A random rotation of 5º
 - A random horizontal flip and a random vertical flip

 ## Model

 As mentioned in the cnn architectures section \ref{cnn-arch}, the architecture that the FLAME researchers used was the Xception architecture, which improves over its previous version called Inception, which improves primarily the performance while keeping the same amount of parameters.
 Nevertheless, the architecture could be consider _old_, being published in 2017 and many other architectures that have improve accuracy, or just other models which already had better performance than this case.

 Due to the former, if we want to improve the performance of the classifier it's recommended that we attempt to use other architectures.
 For this case the models consider to test will be _EfficientNet_ and _ReXNet_.
-With these models instead of training randomized weights we will do transfer learning on a model trained using the ImageNet dataset, training only the top layer which is a densely connected layer in both cases.
+With these models instead of training randomized weights we will do transfer learning on a model trained using the ImageNet dataset \cite{timm}, training only the top layer which is a densely connected layer in both cases.

-### EfficientNet

-An architecture published in September 2019, that wanted to tackle the problem of scaling up an architecture by having a smaller amount of parameters, but also by keeping/increasing the accuracy of the model, this was able by the use of _compound coefficient_ \cite{Tan2020}.

-### ReXNet

-An architecture proposed in July 2020, aiming to follow the trend of creating accurate and lightweight architectures, distinguishing themselves by the use of _representational bottlenecks_.
-The result was quite good improving the accuracy when doing transfer learning from trained models using the COCO dataset, while keeping a small amount of parameters to train \cite{Han2020}.

 ## Training